 I got there at 04:45 and was first in line.
 By 5:30 there were five people in line and about 15 minutes before 7am when the station opened there were 12 people waiting.
 I was the only one to get the climbing permits for the nights we wanted and only two others get any kind of permit for that weekend.
 As I walked out of the ranger station permit in hand I looked up at Rainier bathed in the morning sunlight and said to myself.
 It pays to do your homework.

-We started late on Friday afternoon and set up our tent at night under the stars at Camp Muir.
+This was our first night on the mountain.
+We set up our tent at night under the stars just below Camp Muir.

 Our second night we camped on the Ingrham Glacier surrounded by deep crevasses and rocky cliff faces.
 We saw and herd rocks falling all afternoon and into the night.